NOAH 2005 DVD VHS

 Mitsuharu Misawa & Takeshi Rikio vs. Genichiro Tenryu & Shiro Koshinaka 15:53

 GHC Heavyweight Title Match: Kenta Kobashi vs. Minoru Suzuki 25:22.
 One of the most interesting matches of Kobashi's record title reign, and probably the least Kobashi-esque.
-Suzuki is one of the smartest wrestlers around, and he did a great job of carrying Kobashi to a really effective match.
-Despite his realistic style and generally limited move set, he's actually one of the most effective wrestlers at doing long matches because he knows how to work the offense into the match, set the moves up and make them meaningful.
+Suzuki is one of the smartest wrestlers around, and he did a great job of carrying Kobashi to a really effective match that focused on his wrestling hate style where he refuses to go along with some of the usual phony nonsense by countering it flatly.
+Despite his realistic style and generally limited move set, Suzuki's actually one of the most effective wrestlers at doing long matches because he knows how to work the offense into the match, set the moves up and make them meaningful.
 Kobashi doesn't know much about shoot style or even technical wrestling, but Suzuki proved to be an excellent opponent for him because he's a master of stationary wrestling.
-That wouldn't be good for the Kobashi of 10 years ago, but it's perfect for crippled Kobashi, as despite the stylistic differences, Suzuki actually took Kobashi out of his element a lot less than a Misawa or a Marufuji would.
-They started out with Suzuki trying to avoid Kobashi's chops, but of course that was pretty futile and Kobashi got some huge ones in.
+That wouldn't be good for the Kobashi of 10 years ago, but it's perfect for crippled Kobashi, as despite the stylistic differences that would seem to take Kobashi the furthest from his element, Suzuki practically took Kobashi out of his element a lot less than a Misawa or a Marufuji would.
+They started out with Suzuki trying to avoid Kobashi's chops, but of course that was pretty futile, and Kobashi got some huge ones in.
 What this did though was lead into the body of the match where Suzuki caught a chop while he was sitting on the top rope and turned it into an armbar to the outside, which he didn't want to release, and managed to get away with long enough to injure Kobashi's right arm.
 Suzuki worked the arm for the majority of the match, using his kicks and submissions.
 Finally, Kobashi countered Suzuki's armbreakers with a sleeper that set up Kobashi suplexing Suzuki on his head.
 The great sleeper spot though was Suzuki getting a choke sleeper on the ramp, but Kobashi, doing the only thing he could to escape, crawling off the ramp so the impact of them crashing to the floor would break it.
 Kobashi finally took over with a left arm lariat then two right arm lariats.
 He started suplexing Suzuki on his head, with Minoru acting less and less conscious with each lariat and suplex he took, but Kobashi refusing to go for the 3 count or allow the ref to give Suzuki a 10 count, just dragging Suzuki's carcass up repeatedly until he was content to beat him with his lariat.
 The match was quite a departure from the usual Kobashi match.
 It's always good when his opponent is doing most of the thinking, but for once his opponent was also doing most of the work, and that actually was not a bad thing at all.
-This wasn't the most exciting, dramatic, or certainly over the top match of Kobashi's reign, but it's a great example of how a Kobashi that's pretty much only going to stand around and chop, lariat, and suplex can still have one of the better matches of the year. ***1/2
+This wasn't the most exciting, dramatic, or certainly over the top match of Kobashi's reign, but it's a great example of how a Kobashi that's pretty much only going to stand around and chop, lariat, and suplex can still have one of the better matches of the year.
+Broken down wrestlers should really consider what we saw here. ***1/2

 NOAH NOAH’S voyage #154 4/21/08 GREAT VOYAGE ’05 taped 1/8/05 Tokyo Nippon Budokan